People have been playing cards for nearly a thousand years now, and it’s easy to see why.

-- Some play Gin with 10 card hands.
+- You can play Gin with 10 card hands.

 - Some declare a null game when the face-down card pile has been depleted and then re-deal.

-- Some play with no maximum on the hand size and a scoring system that involves placing combined cards down on the table in front of you throughout the game to lock points in.
+- You can play with no maximum on the hand size and a scoring system that involves placing combined cards down on the table in front of you throughout the game to lock points in.